Marc Dutroux: Allegations of wider involvement

 An undated letter was found in a house belonging to Bernard Weinstein, mentioning a gift for the "high priestress".
 The note was signed "Anubis".
 A member of the Abraxas cult in Charleroi used the same alias, leading police to conduct a raid on the cult headquarters by 150 officers, taking away much of the cult's paraphernalia.
 No connection to Dutroux was uncovered in the raid, and no evidence that Weinstein had been a satanist or connected to the cult emerged.
 Stories of human sacrifices and trafficking by the cult were likewise never substantiated.

 Much attention was given to the so-called X-files, interviews with witnesses who had answered judge Connerotte's appeal to come forward.
 Witness X1, Régina Louf, told of parties organised by Nihoul that included forced prostitution and murder.
 She also claimed to have been present at several unsolved murders of girls in the 1980s, and pointed to Dutroux and Nihoul as culprits.
 The interviews were led by officer De Baets, who came under criticism for leading the witness.
 In one case, Louf pointing out the wrong photo of a murder victim was noted as a correct identification, since Louf had exhibited a "non-verbal" reaction to the correct photo.
 Another identified victim was later determined to have been killed by an unrelated individual.
 De Baets and his team were removed from the case, and the prosecutors dismissed Louf's statements.
 In 1997, De Baets was charged with falsifying the statements of Louf, but was exonerated from the charges in 1999.

-Other X witnesses recounted instances where children were chased through the woods with Dobermans, or told of gatherings that involved sex orgies with minors, torture and murder with a secretary general of NATO present.

 Three journalists later wrote a book called The X-Files: What Belgium Was Not Supposed to Know About the Dutroux Affair, that claimed that the X witnesses were much more believable than stated by the media.
 But it also stated that there had been substantial efforts by the magistrates and senior police officials to demolish the testimony of the X-witnesses.

-Journalist Olenka Frenkiel claims that more than 20 potential witnesses in the case have died in mysterious circumstances.
-Frenkiel cites Bruno Tagliaferro as an example, who was found dead after claiming to have knowledge of the abduction vehicle used by Dutroux.
-Though Tagliaferro's cause of death was ruled as a heart attack, American analysts later determined that he had been poisoned.
-Frenkiel's article alleges that Tagliaferro's wife, Fabienne Jaupart, who was determined to find her husband's killer, was reportedly found dead as well after her mattress had been set on fire.